praekelt/django-multicore/README.rst

 No, because this is just an interface, not a collection of parallel code.

-Okay... the unit test is 3 times faster on a quad core machine.
-And I have Django Rest Framework serializer code ready that runs twice as fast on a quad core machine.
-I will add it to the `usage` section when it is production ready.
+Okay... the unit test is 3 times as fast on a quad core machine.
+And the Django Rest Framework code in this doc is 2 times as fast on the same quad core machine.
+Note that it is very dependent on the type of serializer and data.